gyorilab/covid-19/covid_19/disease_maps/README.md

 INDRA Statements in which the entity appears to create the `full` corpus.
 The `filtered` corpus is obtained by filtering for Statements in which every Agent is also a disease maps entity.

+To avoid pulling in a very large number of statements about some often-discussed entities appearing in the disease maps (e.g., TP53), we limited the number of unique INDRA statements added to the full corpus to 5,000.
+We also limited the number of individual evidences included for each INDRA statement to 100.

 ## Using INDRA Statements